GarySimons/girlsrun/README.md

 Here we have the e-commerce section of the website.
 Users can purchase branded merchandise from the club.
 Here items can be browsed and selected to be added to a shopping basket. **super users** have the ability to **edit and delete items** from the store.

 ### Contact Us
-The final page is where users can **get in touch with site owner**.
+This is where users can **get in touch with site owner**.
 The background image shows a woman running through a puddle.
 This is to reflect the real life situations and conditions that runners often face.
 It shows determination and spirit as it's telling you that this isn't easy, but it will be worth it.

+### Shopping bag
+This page in **linked from the shopping bag total** shown on the far right of the nav bar.
+It show's the user the items in their bag with amounts, prices, sizes and the total.
+The user can also add or remove items from this page.
+The **secure checkout button** takes the user to a Stripe payment page where they can input their details.

 ---